D: 2 Jul 2025 Main functions (--make-grm-bin...) Quick index search |

 .bins (allele count or frequency histogram)A text file with a header line, followed by one line per [start, end) histogram bin with the following two fields:

-The end of the current bin interval is the next line's BIN_START value (or positive infinity if there is no next line). .cov (covariate table)Produced by --write-covar, --make-[b]pgen/--make-bed, and --export when covariates have been loaded/specified.
-Valid input for --covar.
-A text file with a header line, and one line per sample with the following columns:
+The end of the current bin interval is the next line's BIN_START value (or positive infinity if there is no next line). .clumps (reprocessed LD-clumped reports)Produced by --clump.
+A text file with a header line, and one line per index variant (lowest p-values first) with the following fields:

 (Note that --covar can also be used with files lacking a header row.) .eigenvec, .eigenvec.allele, .eigenvec.var (principal components)Produced by --pca.
 Accompanied by an .eigenval file, which contains one eigenvalue per line.
 The .eigenvec file is a text file with a header line and between 1+V and 3+V columns per sample, where V is the number of requested principal components.
-The first columns contain the sample ID, and the rest are principal component weights in the same order as the .eigenval values (with column headers 'PC1', 'PC2', ...).
+The first columns contain the sample ID, and the rest are principal component scores in the same order as the .eigenval values (with column headers 'PC1', 'PC2', ...).
 With the 'allele-wts' modifier, an .eigenvec.allele file is also generated.
 It's a text file with a header line, followed by one line per allele with the following columns:

 Alternatively, with the 'biallelic-var-wts' modifier, an old-style .eigenvec.var file is generated.
 It's a text file with a header line, followed by one line per variant with the following columns: